linearregression/scala-study-group/README.md

-# Welcome to the wonderful world of Scala
+# Welcome to the wonderful world of Scala inspired by https://www.manning.com/books/functional-programming-in-scala

 Clone this project, then use IntelliJ IDEA with installed Scala plugin.